Original Music by Tey \\\ Fir & Owain Kelly

 ----------------

-HEARTBEAT OF SQUIRRELS is a short rumination and sleight of hand, a live action melody.
+THE HEARTBEAT OF SQUIRRELS is a short rumination and sleight of hand, a live action melody.
 It was prompted by an academic book of ideas about the role of strangers in late 19th century novels.

 Click around...